ehsan27ali/angular-training2/README.md

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

+I generated the homepage by running `ng generate component pages/home`.
+If you wanted to generate a component called `toolbar`, you could run `ng generate component components/toolbar`.